Thorpy/DispensaryScraper/README.md

    - A JSON file will be downloaded.
 This is your credentials file.

 6. **Share Your Google Sheet**:
-   - Create a new Google Sheet.
+   - Create a new Google Sheet for each dispensary you wish to scrape.
    - Click on the "Share" button in the top right corner.
-   - Share the sheet with the service account email (found in the JSON file) by adding it as a collaborator.
+   - Share each sheet with the service account email (found in the JSON file) by adding it as a collaborator.

 ### 4. Update the Credentials